Audit Process

 • Organize files so we minimize disruption of your office

-• Provide complete files
+• Provide complete files and data

 • Provide work space for auditors, if requested